lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 within the DataLoadingScripts folder (work in progress in turning into a full pipeline) which calls the yfinance API to retrieve the data, transforms it by creating additional derived variables, and implements a train test split.
+NEED TO UPDATE!!!

 ## Machine Learning Models

 Machine learning models are pretrained and saved in the Models subfolder as .joblib files.
-To utilize this you must do below, and replace the file path with your desired model.
-Additionally you may recreate or retrain the models that I have created which can be found in the ML subfolder within the Scripts subfolder.
-These scripts are saved as qmd, allowing for them to be run cell by cell.
+To utilize this you must do below, and replace the file path with your desired model.Please reach out to me at romesluke@gmail.com and I will provide the saved models and scripts for you to use.

 import joblib binaryone = joblib.load(“/Users/lukeromes/Desktop/Initial
 Models/FinalBoostedOneDayClassifier.joblib”)